 As previously explained in section 4.15.7.4.1, the analysis presented previously in this section 4.15 evaluated the potential traffic impacts of the proposed project, with significant impacts identified and mitigation measures recommended, under a future baseline scenario that does not include the extension of Fenton Parkway to Camino del Rio No. opposite Mission City Parkway, including a new bridge (collectively, the "bridge) over the San Diego River.
-While a 4-lane bridge is included in the MVCP update presently being considered for approval by the City of San Diego, and the City Council-adopted 1985 MVCP included a 2-lane bridge over the River, funding sufficient to construct either the 2-lane or 4-lane bridge proposal has not been identified, no environmental review has been completed as to either proposed, nor has a timeframe for the bridge's construction been established.
-Moreover, the bridge is not a part of the proposed project, nor, as shown in the analyses presented in this section 4.15, is the bridge required as mitigation for the proposed project's impacts; that is, construction of the bridge is not required to accommodate project traffic or to reduce any of the proposed project's identified significant impacts.
+While a 4-lane bridge is included in the MVCP uUpdate presently being considered for approval approved on September 20, 2019 by the City of San Diego, and the City Council adopted previous 1985 MVCP included a 2-lane bridge over the River, funding sufficient to construct either the 2-lane or 4-lane bridge proposal has not been identified, no environmental review has been completed as to either proposed project, nor, as shown in the analyses presented in this section 4.15, is the bridge required as mitigation for the proposed project's impacts; that is, construction of the bridge is not required to accommodate project traffic or to reduce any of the proposed project's identified significant impacts.

-Because the 4-lane bridge is a long-range improvement included in the draft MVCP Update, City staff requested that an analysis be conducted of traffic conditions both with and without the 4-lane bridge be conducted for their review, including analysis of the effect of the proposed project under such scenario.
+Because the 4-lane bridge is a long-range improvement included in the then-draft MVCP Update (adopted September 2019 following release of the Draft EIR), City staff requested that an analysis be conducted of traffic conditions both with and without the 4-lane bridge be conducted for their review, including analysis of the effect of the proposed project under such scenario.
 Accordingly, a new Horizon Year (2037) baseline scenario without the proposed project was developed that includes the 4-lane Fenton Parkway bridge across the San Diego River and the associated redistribution of baseline traffic volumes.
 In addition to the 4-lane bridge analysis, 2-lane bridge conditions with and without the proposed project also were developed and are presented here in response to meetings with the City in which staff have stated that: 1) a 4-lane bridge is not mandated in the MVCP Update, and 2) the City is willing to consider a two-lane bridge based on considerations of congestion, connectivity, accessibility, and public safety.